How to Teach An 18 Month Old to Share Without Forced Sharing

 Final Thoughts on Teaching Sharing at 18 Months

-The “mine” phase is not a flaw.
+The “mine” phase is not a flaw in development.